scuzzydude/asimov/asimov.md

 #### Scoot-chain Explorer

-The scoot-chain is both the transaction record of a scoot and contains a ever growing, immutable historical record of the associated creative expression.
+The scoot-chain is both the transaction record of a scoot and contains an ever growing, immutable historical record of the associated creative expression.
 As a practical manner, this means keeping digital works alive on the scoot-chain.
 We want this digital record to survive across generations.
 Digital recordings may be translated into newer formats as technology advances, but we want to make sure that not only are the original formats kept, but there always exists the method of viewing/interpreting the original formats on modern devices.
 The Encyclopedist will ensure we always have coherent scoot-chains and the tools for interpreting them.

 #### Genius Arbitrage

 The Encyclopedists are also in charge of buying genius and selling vanity.
 This is a truly impossible task.
 The Foundation's basic strategy is to get an initial piece of everything, and overtime invest more in the true works of genius and sell the vanity.

-You might think I mean we should hire Encyclopedist with really good taste in a selected field, and maybe that would work.
+You might think I mean we should hire Encyclopedist with good taste in a selected field, and maybe that would work.
 That might be the way we have to start off.

 Over time, as we gather data over decades through fashion cycles in all segments of creative expression, I think this will be more of an algorithmic approach.
 I suspect that during hard economic times, genius will hold its value and vanity will lose it.
+From the history of trades and the responsibility tree, we might be able to use data to identify true genius, but also to foster it.

 The budget of asimov available to the Encyclopedist is determined by the engineer.
 How the allotment of asimov is distributed to the individual Encyclopedists shall be determined by the board or management.
 It's in the best interest of humanity if we try to elevate cultures that have been out of the mainstream.